 Further to the south of the village is the Panos Water Sports and Fun Park, which boasts an inflatable assault course, boat hire, and water sports lessons for those interested in wakeboarding and water-skiing.
 Ideal for keeping kids and adults alike entertained for an afternoon.

-Aside from beaches, seafood, and a waterpark, the surrounding landscape is also beautiful and ideal for hiking or cycling, particularly in spring and autumn when the temperature is more comfortable.
+Aside from beaches, seafood, and a waterpark, the surrounding landscape with pine covered hills and olive groves is also beautiful and ideal for hiking or cycling, particularly in spring and autumn when the temperature is more comfortable.

 Ligia is ideal for those looking for a short break to enjoy some peace and quiet.
 For longer vacations, however, you may want to consider somewhere a bit more lively.